franciscovmacieira/easytime/README.md

 This Python library offers diverse solution for advanced time-series analysis.
 This library is built to empower developers and data scientists by simplifying complex time-series tasks.

-To acess the full documentation, visit our official website: https://franciscovmacieira.github.io/easyts/
+To acess the full documentation, visit our official website: https://franciscovmacieira.github.io/easytime/

 ---

 ## What It Does

-`easyts` equips you with a robust set of features to master your time-series data:
+`easytime` equips you with a robust set of features to master your time-series data:

 **Trend Analysis:** Quantify the direction, strength, and stability of the trend in your time-series.